-The Dacia Logan MCV (for Maximum Capacity Vehicle) is a small estate based on the Sandero hatchback.
-It is available as a regular version and a faux off-road specification called Stepway.
+The Dacia Logan MCV (for Maximum Capacity Vehicle) was a small estate based on the Sandero hatchback.
+It was available as a regular version and a faux off-road specification called Stepway.
+Like the rest of the Sandero range, this generation ended production in 2020.

-Like most Dacias, the Logan models are priced significantly cheaper than any potential rivals, meaning that similarly-priced vehicles are much smaller and similarly-sized vehicles are much more expensive.
+Like most Dacias, the Logan models were priced significantly cheaper than any potential rivals, meaning that similarly-priced vehicles were much smaller and similarly-sized vehicles are much more expensive.

-The Dacia Logan has received generally positive reviews from most of the UK motoring media, with the notable exception of Jeremy Clarkson.
-It has been praised for its value for money, economical engines and enormous load space; however it has been criticised for lacking considerable refinement compared to most new cars.
+The Dacia Logan received generally positive reviews from most of the UK motoring media throughout its production life, with the notable exception of Jeremy Clarkson.
+It was praised for its value for money, economical engines and enormous load space; however it was criticised for lacking considerable refinement compared to most new cars.

 Body style: Small five-door estate